-IMMA presents a group exhibition of emerging Irish and international artists addressing some of the broader concerns of Generation Y (often termed Millennials, or those born during the 1980s and early 1990s).
-From political points of departure such as borders, housing, and the environment; to the personal such as mental health, hook-up culture, gender identity and the precarious nature of their portfolio lives.
-These issues are pressing but have no simple solutions.
+IMMA presents a group exhibition of emerging Irish and international artists addressing some of the broader concerns of Generation Y. A Vague Anxiety addresses concerns that we face in contemporary society, from political points of departure such as borders, housing, and the environment; to the personal such as mental health, hook-up culture, gender identity and precarity; pressing issues in today’s society.

 Please note this is archive content and may not display optimally.